 Mabo v.
 Queensland Number 2

-Despite his disappointment at the first ruling, Uncle Koiki decided to continue the fight along with David Passi and James Rice (Celuia Mapo Salee had passed away and Sam Passi had withdrawn his claim).
+Despite his disappointment at the first ruling, Uncle Koiki decided to continue the fight along with Rev. David Passi and Uncle James Rice (Aunty Celuia Mapo Salee had passed away and Uncle Sam Passi had withdrawn his claim).
 This time however, they focused on proving they had communal rights to land as Meriam people, rather than as individuals.
 Hearings began in the High Court in May 1991 and a verdict was delivered on 3 June 1992.

 A majority of judges found that Meriam people have ‘native title’ to their land, based on their traditional connection to and occupation of their Country that can be recognised in Australian law.
 The Court found that they had these rights to land despite the claims by the British that Australia was ‘terra nullius’ (land belonging to no-one) when they arrived in 1788.
 Uncle Koiki’s role in this landmark judgment was summed up by Bryan Keon-Cohen, junior counsel in both cases who stated: